domcloud/domcloud/docs/intro/philosophy.md

 ### 3. No Guarantee

-By design of monolithic system, we don't provide any guarantee that your website will stay up most of time.
+By design of monolithic system, or a single server point for a website, we don't provide any guarantee that your website will stay up most of time.
 We do have a [uptime status monitoring system](https://stats.uptimerobot.com/AA77Xt9Jx8), but when a downtime occurred, it's inevitable.
 If your website runs for a mission critical project, you might need to take a look for alternate cloud provider that guarantees uptime and scalability.

 ## Benefit